DOI-USGS/asc-public-docs/docs/how-to-guides/isis-developer-guides/developing-isis3-with-cmake.md

 1. **Get a cloning link:**
    On your ISIS fork (url should be `github.com/<username>/ISIS3`), click on the green `Clone or Download` button on the right and copy the link.

-1. **Clone ISIS:**
+1. **Clone ISIS (including submodules):**
    Open a terminal, go to the directory you want to make a clone in, and run:
    `git clone --recurse-submodules <your link>`

-Now that the files are on your computer, you can edit them, build ISIS, and contribute.
+Now that the files are on your computer, you can go on to build ISIS for yourself, and maybe even edit its programs or contribute to development.

-???+ note "Cloning Submodules later"
+??? note "Cloning Submodules later (if you didn't run `--recurse-submodules`, or are missing `gtest`)"

     If you have an old clone, or you forgot to add `--recurse-submodules` when you initially cloned ISIS, run this in the `ISIS3` directory to clone the `gtest` submodule: